16 Best U.S. National Parks to Visit in June (+ Seasonal Tips)

 TIP: The most popular way to explore Shenandoah is by driving the 105-mile long Skyline Drive.
 There are various lookouts along the way and you can also do some short hikes or hike parts of the famous Appalachian Trail that also runs through this park.

-- Where to stay: Garberville, CA is a good place to stay for the southern side of Redwoods.
-Fortuna, CA, and Eureka, CA are more centrally located along the coast.
+• Where to stay: Fortuna, CA, and Eureka, CA are both centrally located along the coast.
 Crescent City, CA is a good place to stay for the northern side.

 Good to know: The Redwood National Park itself is located about 325 miles, 6 hours drive north of San Francisco, but there are many Redwood State Parks that are much closer to the city.
 The entire area is comprised of several parks and stretches for about 200 miles.
 The best way to visit Redwoods is by your own car.
-For a short day trip, you can also opt for a tour from San Francisco.
+Check out our Northern California itinerary to see how we planned the trip to this area.

 The best time to visit Redwood National and State Parks is in summer.
 That’s when there’s little rainfall and the temperatures are warm and pleasant for sightseeing.
 And while June is the peak season in Redwoods, the parks are so large and so little visited compared to most other national parks that big crowds shouldn’t be a big issue.
 Still, it’s best to avoid weekends at the most popular places.
 If you go hiking and get a bit off the beaten path, it’s easy to escape the crowds altogether.